- What is tone of voice?

 - Delivering train-the-trainer sessions

-You can learn more about our tone of voice model in our textbook.
+You can learn more about our approach in our textbook.

 What do tone of voice guidelines look like?

 Sometimes, we see tone of voice “guidelines” that consist of one or two pages within a visual brand guideline.
 This is nowhere near detailed enough for teams to use.
-Tone of voice guidelines should be practical and allow teams to fully understand the approach to communication your organisation is taking.
+Your guidelines should be practical and allow teams to fully understand the approach to communication your organisation is taking.

 Does Wordtree train tone of voice?